 We gathered everyone for a toast, ringing bells Spencer had brought back from the Himalayas.
 The waves of the Pacific crashed and echoed in the silence.
 It was a profound moment.

 Seconds later someone shouted “COPS!” we cut power to the generators plunging the scene into darkness.
 Someone else yelled, "get the soap!"

 We’ve been up and running ever since!

-Evenings in the summer of 2015 found us escaping our office jobs in downtown San Francisco, jumping on our bikes and racing the sunset across the Golden Gate Bridge into the rambling trails of the Marin Headlands.
-Streaked in mud and sweat, we’d joke we’d never be able to get clean.
+We’d started making soap back in the summer of 2015, long days found us escaping our office jobs in downtown San Francisco, jumping on our bikes and racing the sunset across the Golden Gate Bridge into the rambling trails of the Marin Headlands.
+Streaked with mud and sweat, we’d joke we’d never be able to get clean.

-From the salty smell of sand dunes to the crisp mountain air, we would do everything we could to connect people to the the places where we play.
+From the salty smell of sand dunes to the crisp mountain air, we do everything we can to connect people to the places where we play.

 Working under the supervision of Mt Tamalpais, we made thousands of batches of soap before arriving at our Holy Grail.

 We've been throwing bottling parties, going on bathing adventures sharing our hand and mind washing station, working on our environmental roadmap and activism diving into caves of light, sharing the soak and of course what we think is the greatest soap ever...